-Fifty-three percent of responding programs, including Missouri's PRR, do not offer additional services to PRR enrollees.
+Fifty-three percent of responding FFS PRR programs, including Texas' PRR, do not offer additional services to PRR enrollees.
 Additional services may include general information on SUD, referrals for SUD treatment, referrals to pain specialists, case management services, and information on the appropriate use of health care services.